GCC-Future-Engineers-2026/GCC-fe-code-2026/README.md

 <img width="20%" alt="Kolo-Robota-Mindstorms-43x14-1szt-LEGO-65834" src="https://github.com/user-attachments/assets/93f40a8d-c51b-4f4b-a18a-cd7e0507d101" />

 We used this wheel compared to others, because of the advantage that it's a single piece, which prevents the tire from slipping off unlike others.
-The tire is also made of hard rubber, which prevents significant friction amd allows the wheel to slide smoothly over the track, requiring less motor power to steer.
+The tire is also made of hard rubber, which prevents significant friction and allows the wheel to slide smoothly over the track, requiring less motor power to steer.

 **2. Implementation of motor**